 All Capital Bank of Jordan shares are listed at Amman Stock Exchange.

-The financial statements were authorized for issue by the Bank's Board of Directors in their meeting No. (1/2011) held on 6 February 2011.
-These financial statements are subject to the General Assembly's approval.
+The financial statements were authorized for issue by the Bank's Board of Directors in their meeting No. (2/2012) held on 4 March 2012 and they are subject to shareholders approval.